LYK-love/LYK-love.github.io/source/_posts/Multivariate-Gaussian-Distributions.md

 $$

-The basic idea of our proof is to leverage the fact that the denifition of PMF of $X$
+The basic idea of our proof is to leverage the fact that the denifition of PDF of $X$
 $$
 f_X(x)
 =